-The Schoodic experience is part of the School of Biology and Ecology’s biological sciences orientation course (NFA 117).
+The Schoodic Experience is an optional part of the School of Biology and Ecology’s biological sciences orientation course (NFA 117).
 This course introduces students to their major and informs them about important academic and other resources that are available on campus.
-All first-year students in the biological sciences (BIO, BOT, ZOL, and CLS majors) take this course, with most students opting to attend the multi-day event at the Schoodic Education and Research Center, part of Acadia National Park, located on the coast of Maine.
+All first-year students in the biological sciences (BIO, BOT, ZOL, and MLS majors) take this course, with many students opting to attend the multi-day event at the Schoodic Institute, part of Acadia National Park, located on the coast of Maine.

 See Schoodic Trip Info page for more detail.